Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Experimental Setup

 \subsection{Baselines}

-\paragraph{Prompting Baselines} We also compare downstream task performance against end-to-end prompt-based approaches paired with frontier LLMs: Gemini Ultra 1.0 and Gemini Pro 1.5.
-We use 10 conversations as in-context examples, with three different prompting frameworks: i.) ``Standard'' which uses the same instruction formatting used for tuning; ii.) chain-of-thought reasoning~\cite{wei2022chain}; and iii.) the mixed-initiative prompting style as used in \cite{chen2023controllable} combined with Proactive Prompting \citep{deng2023prompting}, which is the strongest prompting baseline in \cite{deng2023plug} (henceforth Proactive MIPrompt, following the convention in \cite{deng2023plug}).
+\textbf{Prompting baselines~~} We compare our tuning approaches with smaller models against various prompt-based approaches for multiple frontier LLMs: Gemini 1.5 Pro, Gemini 1.5 Flash, Claude 3.5 Sonnet, and Claude 3.0 Haiku\footnote{We access each LLM through Vertex AI: \url{https://cloud.google.com/vertex-ai/docs/}}.
+The results for Gemini Flash and Claude Haiku are included in Appendix~\ref{sec:extended_experimental_results} due to space constraints.
+We use 10 conversations as in-context examples, with three different prompting frameworks: i.) ``Standard'' which uses the same instruction formatting used for tuning; ii.) chain-of-thought reasoning~\citep{wei2022chain}; and iii.) ``Proactive MIPrompt'', the prompting baseline in \citet{deng2023plug}, which is a combination of the mixed-initiative prompting approach used in \citet{chen2023controllable} and Proactive Prompting \citep{deng2023prompting}.
 We provide a detailed description of each style with examples in Appendix~\ref{sec:prompting_baseline_description}.

-\paragraph{Tuning Baselines} We compare \method with supervised fine-tuning (SFT) as well as a common approach to DPO-based alignment.
+\textbf{Tuning baselines~~} We compare \method with supervised fine-tuning (SFT) as well as other off-policy and on-policy approaches to DPO-based alignment.
 For SFT, we use the ground truth responses for each dataset's training split.
-As for DPO-based alignment, in the absence of human annotators, a widely accepted approaches has been naively sampling responses from two high capacity models, with $Y_w$ coming from whichever model is of higher capacity (e.g., GPT-4 versus GPT-3.5)~\citep{mitra2023orca,mukherjee2023orca, xu2024contrastive}, effectively performing distillation from the larger model.
-We thus construct a preference dataset by sampling responses from Gemini Ultra 1.0 and its smaller counterpart, Gemini Pro 1.0.
-We use ``Standard'' in-context learning with ten examples for domain adaptation.
+As for DPO-based alignment, an on-policy variant called Iterative Reasoning Preference Optimization (IRPO) was recently proposed and has gained traction for improving model performance in reasoning tasks such as arithmetic.
+We have thus evaluated IRPO on our two quantitative reasoning tasks, PACIFIC and AmbigSQL.
+A popular off-policy approach is to sample responses from two high capacity models, with $Y_w$ coming from whichever model is of higher capacity (henceforth DPO-Dist; see~\citet{mitra2023orca,mukherjee2023orca, xu2024contrastive}).
+We present DPO-Dist results in Appendix~\ref{sec:extended_experimental_results}.